ukparliament/ontologies/meta/weeknotes/2025/49/index.md

 Our slightly depleted Member information management team have managed to [tick off one more task](https://trello.com/c/1gT4Bh1k/463-shunt-uk-births-into-england-wales-scotland-and-northern-ireland), all Members - current and past - of the House of Commons who had had their place of birth marked as UK, have now been informationally shunted into England, Wales, Scotland or Northern Ireland buckets as appropriate.
 There remain a handful of 'ghost profiles' still assigned to the UK, but that is more a problem with ghost profiles than their place of birth.

 In even better news, team:[MNIS](https://data.parliament.uk/membersdataplatform/#) will not be depleted for too much longer, recent recruitment concluding successfully.
 Better still, it turns out our new recruit was coming to the end of his contract elsewhere in the Library, meaning he'll be able to join us on the far side of Christmas.
-Both Librarians Anna and [Phil](https://bsky.app/profile/philbgorman.bsky.social) looking somewhat less-frazzled as a result.
+Both Librarians Anna and [Phil](https://bsky.app/profile/philbgorman.bsky.social) looking somewhat less frazzled as a result.

 ## On the timing of procedural eggs